-- Support the development of a GCM indicator on ATD in relation to para.
+- Support submissions on alternatives to detention under the Migration MPTF. - Support the development of a GCM indicator on ATD in relation to para.
 70 of the Progress Declaration in close cooperation with the Workstream on Indicators. - Liaise with the Migration Hub to reflect the practices on ATD collected through past and future activities related to the implementation of objective 13. - 6 Explore connections with the capacity building and training activities of Core WGs.